lynkos/algae-detection/README.md

 3. Make sure the ESP32 is connected to the computer
 4. Build and upload code to ESP32
    - Click 'Build' to compile code
-   - Click 'Upload' to flash code to ESP32
+   - Click 'Upload' to flash code to ESP32<br>
-   - OPTIONAL: Click 'Monitor' for real-time logging in terminal (helpful for troubleshooting)<br>
    <img alt="Build, Upload, Monitor" height="350" src="src/assets/esp32/build_upload_monitor.png">
 5. To connect initially to the device, connect to the WiFi network starting with `ESP32CAM-RTSP`<br>
    <img alt="`ESP32CAM-RTSP` network" height="250" src="src/assets/esp32/choose_ap.png">